Cthullu/bind9/README.md

 The implementation is inspired by the official bind9 image from the internetsystemconsortium hosted on [Docker][1] and [GitHub][2].

+## Update 2023-12-27

+I decided to no longer maintain this image.

+This implies, that there will be no further pre-build releases available, making 9.18.19-b2 my last Alpine based release which will be provided.

 ## Get the image

 The latest image can be pulled from quay.io: